-Improving technical capabilities and systems in the event of a severe accident

-Conducting nuclear power disaster response training in collaboration with national and local governments

-Disaster response training programs are underway at our nuclear power plants, the Nuclear Power Division and the head office, some of which are conducted in collaboration with national and local governments, manufacturers and subcontractors.
-Specifically, comprehensive training programs are conducted without prior notice to participants, simulating severe conditions, where emergency response capabilities are tested for improvement purposes.
+Improving technical capabilities and systems in the event of a severe accident Environment Conducting nuclear power disaster response drills in collaboration with national and local governments Disaster response drills are underway at our nuclear power plants, the Nuclear Power Division and the head office, some of which are conducted in collaboration with national and local governments, manufacturers and subcontractors.
+Specifically, comprehensive drills are conducted without prior notice to participants, simulating severe conditions, where emergency response capabilities are tested for improvement purposes.
 This includes the feasibility of post-accident remedial measures using water trucks and alternative portable low-pressure water pumps, which is already part of routine drill exercises at each of our power plants, and the examination of the communication systems in place for each task force.

-Water cannon installation drill

-Training on transportation and connection of Chugoku Electric Power's highvoltage power supply vehicle
+Kansai Electric Power Co., Inc.

-Education and training tailor-made for each role and responsibility

-Supervisors and operators undergo repeated education and training according to their roles and responsibilities, in how to respond to a severe accident.
+Water truck operational drill Robot manipulation drill Education and training tailor-made for each role and responsibility Supervisors and operators undergo repeated education and training according to their roles and responsibilities, in how to respond to a severe accident.
 This is to improve their emergency response capabilities and technical skills.
 Contents and target employees of this education and training were made more diversified than before the accident at the Tokyo Electric Power Fukushima Daiichi Nuclear Power Station.
 In fact, the total number of trainees training on plant behavior during a severe accident has increased significantly, as has the frequency of training on emergency response procedures.

-Creating a response system

-Improving the out-of-hours response system

-Emergency personnel stand by around the clock at Mihama, Takahama, and Ohi Nuclear Power Stations, taking into account findings learned from the accident at the Tokyo Electric Power Fukushima Daiichi Nuclear Power Station.
+Creating a response system Improving the out-of-hours response system Emergency personnel stand by around the clock at Mihama, Takahama, and Ohi Nuclear Power Stations, taking into account findings learned from the accident at the Tokyo Electric Power Fukushima Daiichi Nuclear Power Station.
 They are in charge of the initial response to an incident, where resources are mobilized within six hours after an accident has been declared.

-Cooperation between nuclear operators

-Nuclear operators are expanding their cooperative relationship to further improve the safety and reliability of their operations. • Improving the Nuclear Emergency Assistance Center

-The Nuclear Emergency Assistance Center (at Mihama, Fukui Prefecture) was jointly established by nuclear operators and went into full-scale operation in December 2016.
+Cooperation between nuclear operators Voluntary, technical cooperation is underway between nuclear operators to further improve the safety and reliability of their operations. • Improving the Nuclear Emergency Assistance Center The Nuclear Emergency Assistance Center (at Mihama, Fukui Prefecture) was jointly established by nuclear operators and went into full-scale operation in December 2016.
 Here remote-controlled equipment and instruments have been upgraded for flexible, advanced disaster response while emergency personnel of respective nuclear operators are trained.
-In the event of an emergency, equipment and instruments can be transported to a disaster site, with remote-controlled assistance provided to jointly minimize radiation exposure of shop-floor employees.

-• Mutual cooperation agreement between five electric power companies in western Japan

-A mutual cooperation agreement has been signed by five companies: Hokuriku Electric Power, Chugoku Electric Power, Shikoku Electric Power, Kyushu Electric Power, and the Company.
+In the event of an emergency, equipment and instruments can be transported to a disaster site, with remote-controlled assistance provided to jointly minimize radiation exposure of shop-floor employees. • Mutual cooperation agreement between five electric power companies in western Japan A mutual cooperation agreement has been signed by five companies: Hokuriku Electric Power, Chugoku Electric Power, Shikoku Electric Power, Kyushu Electric Power, and the Company.
 This agreement is designed to improve preparedness and emergency responses to nuclear power disasters by providing mutual assistance, equipment, instruments, etc., as well as taking advantage of their geographical proximity.
-There is also agreement to cooperate in conducting decommissioning in a safe, well-organized manner and setting up the Specialized Safety Facility, all intended to further improve the safety and reliability of nuclear power generation.

-• Technical cooperation agreement between four electric power companies with pressurized water reactors (PWRs) A technical cooperation agreement has been signed by four companies (Hokkaido Electric Power, Shikoku Electric Power, Kyushu Electric Power, and the Company) that own the same pressurized water reactor nuclear power plant.
+There is also agreement to cooperate in conducting decommissioning in a safe, well-organized manner and setting up the Specialized Safety Facility, all intended to further improve the safety and reliability of nuclear power generation. • Technical cooperation agreement between four electric power companies with pressurized water reactors (PWRs) A technical cooperation agreement has been signed by four companies (Hokkaido Electric Power, Shikoku Electric Power, Kyushu Electric Power, and the Company) that own the same pressurized water reactor nuclear power plant.
 With this agreement in place, we, as PWR operators, are cooperating in exchanging information to identify safety improvement measures, studying and examining new technology for next-generation light-water reactors.
-Kansai Electric Power Group
+Kansai Transmission and Distribution, Inc.